zhullyb/monyhar/monyhar/docs/mac_lld.md

 ## Background

-Chromium uses [LLD](https://lld.llvm.org/) as linker on all platforms, except when targeting macOS or iOS.
+Monyhar uses [LLD](https://lld.llvm.org/) as linker on all platforms, except when targeting macOS or iOS.
 LLD is faster than other ELF linkers (ELF is the executable file format used on most OSs, including Linux, Android, Chrome OS, Fuchsia), and it's faster than other COFF linkers (the executable